 A Match Made in Heaven: Deana Lawson and Arthur Jafa on Destiny, Intuition, and Influence

-Artists Arthur Jafa and Deana Lawson sit down for a conversation that comprises the cover story of GARAGE Issue 15.
+Artists Arthur Jafa and Deana Lawson sit down for a conversation that comprises our Rihanna cover story of GARAGE Issue 15.

 Deana Lawson, Nikki’s Kitchen, 2015. © Deana Lawson, courtesy Sikkema Jenkins & Co. and Rhona Hoffman Gallery, Chicago.

 In the following conversation with artist and cinematographer Arthur Jafa, Deana Lawson reflects on how she came to her medium and the process of taking pictures beyond the surface.

 Arthur Jafa: Where were you born and where did you grow up?
 What’s your origin story?